-Dodnor Rediscovered focuses on increasing the understanding and awareness of the industrial and natural heritage of a site and how they interact and shape one another.
+Dodnor Rediscovered focused on increasing the understanding and awareness of the industrial and natural heritage of a site and how they interact and shape one another.
 It is situated at Dodnor Creek and Dickson’s Copse Local Nature Reserve (LNR), and adjacent land on which a deteriorating historic cement kiln – locally known as “The Mummies Cave” stands.
 There is an extraordinary tale to tell about mills, cement, renewable power, and nature.
 Cement is more interesting than you think!
-Local people can learn new skills, preserve heritage and hekp Gift To Nature tell their story.
-In the LNR they are improving access, usage and volunteering.
-They will improve access from a National Cycleway to both the Medina Estuary and LNR and create a new public space for interpretation and rest.
-Much activity will take place on the adjacent site to save the historic structure now engulfed by vegetation, just as rampant but more destructive than any Mummy.
-They will stabilise this kiln, make it visible and put in place a management plan for the future.
+In the LNR Gift to Nature improved access, and increased usage and volunteering.
+They improved access from a National Cycleway to both the Medina Estuary and LNR and created a new public space for interpretation and rest.
+Much activity took place on the adjacent site to save the historic structure previously engulfed by vegetation, just as rampant but more destructive than any Mummy.
+They stabilised the kilns, making them visible and put in place a management plan for the future.

-Anyone interested in joining the project should contact Gift To Nature here
+Anyone interested in the project should contact Gift To Nature here